iserranoba/docker/README.md

-Config files as well as documentation on my testing of docker, ontap, mongodb and php
+Config files as well as documentation on my testing of docker, ontap, mongodb and php...
+And now, including Python also :)